anindya6/Scraping-News-Websites/README.md

 # Scraping-News-Websites
 In this project, I first put my web scraping skills to the test, by crawling news articles and their comments.
+This repository in particular has a whole lot of data crawled from the Guardian, but the code can be modified to run on any news website.
+Some will host comments via i-frames, refer to the Information Retrieval repository for some more codes on how it can be done.
 Feel free to use my data, but remember to refer this repository!